-VeraCrypt Background Task - Exit when there are no mounted volumes in portable mode.
-Auto-dismount volume after no data has been read/written to it for
+VeraCrypt Background Task - Exit when there are no mounted volumes

 If this option is checked, the VeraCrypt background task automatically and silently exits as soon as there are no mounted VeraCrypt volumes.
 For more information, see the chapter VeraCrypt Background Task.
-Note that this option cannot be disabled when VeraCrypt runs
+Note that this option cannot be disabled when VeraCrypt runs in portable mode.